 Sadly, there's no magic diet or supplement that can put you on the road to recovery faster - no matter what claims you might find online - "but sensible advice like eating a healthy balanced diet isn't going to hurt," says Wright.

 Can you see people?

-It’s fine for friends to come and visit once you’re recovering.
+It's fine for friends to come to visit once you're recovering.
 Some types of meningitis are contagious, but normally only for 10-14 days after infection and it takes close contact like kissing or sneezing on someone to pass on the germs.

 You could encourage your friends to get the meningitis jab if they're worried about their health and safety.
 However, this will only vaccinate them against the bacterial infection as there is no immunisation against viral meningitis.

 The after-effects of meningitis

 The effects of meningitis don't only occur in the few weeks after recovery; one in seven people who had meningitis caused by infection with meningococcal bacteria end up with severe after effects.

 These include problems such as hearing loss, memory problems, difficulties with balance, and emotional issues associated with neurological damage caused by the disease.
 Other problems like bone or tissue damage are associated with septicaemia or blood poisoning that can occur with bacterial meningitis.